Skip to Content

 Click here to link to the GRE registration page.

-The GRE consists of a total of four multiple choice sections (two separate sections each of verbal reasoning and quantitative reasoning) and the analytical writing section (two written essays - one issue task and one argument task).
-The verbal and quantitative reasoning tests result in individual numerical scores of 130-170.
+The GRE consists of a total of four multiple choice sections (two separate sections each of verbal reasoning and quantitative reasoning) and the analytical writing section (one written task).
+The verbal and quantitative reasoning tests each result in individual numerical scores of 130-170.
 The analytical writing test results in a single score from 0-6 in 1/2 point increments.

-Test 3 Verbal Reasoning = 2 sections - 30 minutes and 20 questions on each section- analyzes your ability to evaluate written material and recognize relationships among component parts of sentences and between words and concepts.
+Test 2 Verbal Reasoning = 2 sections - one 18 minute section with 12 questions and a 23 minute section with 15 questions.
+This test analyzes your ability to evaluate written material and recognize relationships among component parts of sentences and between words and concepts.

-Test 4 Quantitative Reasoning = 2 sections - 35 minutes and 20 questions on each section– questions cover: basic math, algebra, numerical calculations, data analysis, geometry and applied (word) quantitative problems.
+Test 3 Quantitative Reasoning = 2 sections - one 21 minute section with 12 questions and a 26 minute section with 15questions.
+Questions on this section cover: basic math, algebra, numerical calculations, data analysis, geometry and applied (word) quantitative problems.

 To do well on the GRE you should strive for three things: